min2ha/ukwa-site/content/target/37100/index.en.md

   "subject": "EU Referendum"
 }

-# Independent, The: The EU fought cosmetic tests on animals, battery hens and elephant poaching gangs.
-Brexit could end that

 Independent, The: The EU fought cosmetic tests on animals, battery hens and elephant poaching gangs.
 Brexit could end that